SpeciesFileGroup/taxonworks_doc/docs/guide/import-and-export.md

 - sample checklist (link)
 - sample specimen record dataset (link)

+### Drag-drop

+A powerful drag/drop tool lets you quickly load images to the system, linking them to attribution and taxon metadata.
+Relative to the time spent taking iamges the upload requirements should be negligible.
+See `Tasks -> New image`.

 ### Batch imports
 There are various batch importers available within the UI (user interface).
 These are polished to differing degrees and have various benefits and limitations.
 The required format is described in the UI.
 All batch loaders are two-step, allowing for (and requiring) a preview of results before inserting them into the database.